Women-Coding-Community/WomenCodingCommunity.github.io/.github/ISSUE_TEMPLATE/blog_submission.md

 * Date:
 * Short description:
 * Google doc Link with the content:
-* Category
+* Category:

 ### Banner image

-Please upload banner image for your post as a suggestion.
+Please include the banner image link for your post as a suggestion.
 Keep in mind the image should be free or your own image creation.
 In case you don't have any, the team can suggest.

 Is there other images you want to include the content?
-Please include here also.
+Please include their links here also.